alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Always a pleasure,” Bopha packs as much sarcasm as he can into those three words, and just because he can’t help himself, “...
 Old Lady.”
 “I’m going to pretend I didn’t hear that.
 Don’t fuck this up.”

-Bopha hurries out of the back room, hoping to not get clobbered by the jack up siblings at the door.
+"Why does everyone keep saying that?"
+Bopha hurries out of the back room, hoping to not get clobbered by the jacked up siblings at the door.

 ## Chapter 2